Bizarre

 10 Most Scary Paintings: Giovanni Francesco, Child with a drawing. a boy with long red hair dressed as a woman, shows with his right hand a child's drawing that reflects a person.
 His look and disconcerting smile, looks like a fake smile and makes this work chilling and scary

-10 Most Scary Paintings: Giovanni Francesco, Child with a drawing, 1480–1555/1558, Museo di Castelvecchio, Verona, Italy.
+10 Most Scary Paintings: Giovanni Francesco, Child with a Drawing, 1480-1555/1558, Museo di Castelvecchio, Verona, Italy.

 A redheaded boy with a scary smile.
 A strange combination somewhere between the scary Joker and the Mona Lisa.
 He is looking at passers-by and holding a sheet of paper with a mixture of pride and shyness.

-The development of art based on horror has an important seat or origin in the painting that developed in the Middle Ages.
-At that time religious paintings used the figure of the devil and hell as a means of generating fear and creating taboos.
-They did this to prevent behaviors rejected by the morality of the time.
 From that time on, some artists made an effort to capture diabolic forms in their portraits and sculptures.
 In fact, their work was conceived precisely with the idea of generating horror in the observer.
 Over time, however, artists appropriated these forms to demonstrate that the grotesque, the violent and the unsightly can also give rise to works that are sublime and beautiful.
 And in addition, they could be suggestive in the eyes of the viewer.
+I hope you have found as much beauty in horror as I have with these scary paintings.

 Get your daily dose of art